awkena/panGenomeBreedr/docs/reference/query_by_af.md

 - start:

   Integer.
-Optional start coordinate for the target window region.
+Start coordinate for the target window region.

 - end:

   Integer.
-Optional end coordinate for the target window region.
+End coordinate for the target window region.

 ## Value